FrancescoEmmanuel/NBA-Analytics-Web-App/README.md

 ## How to run this program
 View the live app [here](https://francescoemmanuel-nba-analytics-web-app-homepage-l62jyi.streamlit.app/)

-If you ecounter errors when viewing the live app, you can run this app locally:
+If you ecounter errors when viewing the live app, you can run this app locally by following these steps:
 1. Download the files found on this repository
 2. Open command prompt
 3. Direct yourself to where you have saved the files